adferrand/dnsrobocert/docs/configuration_reference.rst

     The following paragraphs describe the ``autorestart`` and ``autocmd`` features.
 To allow them to work properly, DNSroboCert must have access to the Docker client socket file (usually at path `/var/run/docker.sock`).

-    If DNSroboCert is run directly on the host, this usually require to use a user with administrative privileges, or member of the `docker` group.
+    If DNSroboCert is run directly on the host, this usually requires to use a user with administrative privileges, or member of the `docker` group.

     If DNSroboCert is run as a Docker, you will need to mount the Docker client socket file into the container.